forrestjgq/lsp/thread/pwpt/pthread4.md

 ```
 Part 2 shows `worker_routine`, the start function for crew threads.
 The outer loop repeats processing until the thread is told to terminate.

-POSIX is a little ambiguous about the actual size of the struct dirent type.
-The actual requirement for `readdir_r` is that you pass the address of a buffer large enough to contain a struct dirent with a name member of at least `NAME_MAX` bytes.
-To ensure that we have enough space, allocate a buffer the size of the system's struct dirent plus the maximum size necessary for a file name on the file system we're using.
+[21-24] POSIX is a little ambiguous about the actual size of the `struct dirent` type.
+The actual requirement for `readdir_r` is that you pass the address of a buffer large enough to contain a `struct dirent` with a name member of at least `NAME_MAX` bytes.
+To ensure that we have enough space, allocate a buffer the size of the system's `struct dirent` plus the maximum size necessary for a file name on the file system we're using.
 This may be bigger than necessary, but it surely won't be too small.

-This condition variable loop blocks each new crew member until work is made available.
+[34-38] This condition variable loop blocks each new crew member until work is made available.

-This wait is a little different.
+[62-66] This wait is a little different.
 While the work list is empty, wait for more work.
 The crew members never terminate-once they're all done with the current assignment, they're ready for a new assignment.
 (This example doesn't take advantage of that capability-the process will terminate once the single search command has completed.)

-Remove the first work item from the queue.
-If the queue becomes empty, also clear the pointer to the last entry, `crew-\>last`.
+[74-76] Remove the first work item from the queue.
+If the queue becomes empty, also clear the pointer to the last entry, `crew->last`.

-Unlock the work crew mutex, so that the bulk of the crew's work can proceed concurrently.
+[82-84] Unlock the work crew mutex, so that the bulk of the crew's work can proceed concurrently.

-Determine what sort of file we've got in the work item's path string.
-We use lstat, which will return information for a symbolic link, rather than stat, which would return information for the file to which the link pointed.
-By not following symbolic links, we reduce the amount of work in this example, and, especially, avoid following links into other file systems where our namejmax and `path_max` sizes may not be sufficient.
+[90] Determine what sort of file we've got in the work item's path string.
+We use `lstat`, which will return information for a symbolic link, rather than `stat`, which would return information for the file to which the link pointed.
+By not following symbolic links, we reduce the amount of work in this example, and, especially, avoid following links into other file systems where our `name_max` and `path_max` sizes may not be sufficient.

-If the file is a link, report the name, but do nothing else with it.
-Note that each message includes the thread's work crew index (`mine-\>index`), so that you can easily see "concurrency at work" within the example.
+[92-96] If the file is a link, report the name, but do nothing else with it.
+Note that each message includes the thread's work crew index (`mine->index`), so that you can easily see "concurrency at work" within the example.

-If the file is a directory, open it with `opendir`.
+[97-166] If the file is a directory, open it with `opendir`.
 Find all entries in the directory by repeatedly calling `readdir_r`.
 Each directory entry is entered as a new work item.

-If the file is a regular file, open it and read all text, looking for the search string.
+[167-207] If the file is a regular file, open it and read all text, looking for the search string.
 If we find it, write a message and exit the search loop.

-If the file is of any other type, write a message attempting to identify the type.
+[208-219] If the file is of any other type, write a message attempting to identify the type.

-Relock the work crew mutex, and report that another work item is done.
+[233-253] Relock the work crew mutex, and report that another work item is done.
 If the count reaches 0, then the crew has completed the assignment, and we broadcast to awaken any threads waiting to issue a new assignment.
 Note that the work count is decreased only after the work item is fully processed-the count will never reach 0 if any crew member is still busy (and might queue additional directory entries).

 ```c
 /* crew.c part 2 worker_routine */